Saving money

 There are two main factors to consider when thinking about when it is appropriate to open a savings account for a child: when they can begin to understand financial principles and when they have resources to “practice” with.

 Child development experts suggest that children begin to understand that money is needed to buy things as early as age 4.
 By age five, they are capable of understanding the idea and value of a piggy bank.
 The reason to start with a piggy bank is that the child sees the savings and its existence isn’t theoretical.
 By age 7, they have a basic understanding of money, delayed gratification, and value-exchange.
-By age 9, they usually have enough symbolic reasoning skills to understand money in a bank belongs to them and that they can start to understand the ways in which you manage virtual money.
+By age 9, they usually have enough symbolic reasoning skills to understand money in a bank belongs to them.
+Then they can start to understand the ways in which you manage virtual money.

 Jonathan Walker